DeadManLogan/DeadManLogan/README.md

-### Hi there, I'm FennecFoxDev 👋
+### Hi there, I'm Dimos 👋

-## I'm a Developer, Athlete wannabe and Gamer!!
+## I'm a Developer, a Geek and a wannabe Athlete!!

-- 📖 Currently learning React and CSS
+- 📖 Currently studying linear algebra
 - ☁️ Trying to master Cloud

 ### Languages and Tools: